pidub-step/psynotes/memory-bank/activeContext.md

    - Converted medical-note-transcriber from a git submodule to a regular directory
    - Simplified the repository structure for easier management
    - Improved developer experience by making all files directly trackable
+   - Force pushed local code to GitHub to ensure synchronization

+6. **Bug Fixing and Code Quality**
+   - Fixed syntax errors in record page (missing commas, proper function parameters)
+   - Fixed syntax errors in transcriptions page (duplicate components, import paths)
+   - Ensured proper execution of npm commands from the correct directory
+   - Verified all pages are working correctly (home, record, transcriptions)

 ## Active Considerations

 1. **Transcription Quality vs. Processing Time**
-   - We're using high-quality audio (44.1kHz, stereo WAV) for better transcription results
+   - We're using high-quality audio (44.1kHz stereo WAV) for better transcription results
    - This increases processing time but improves accuracy for medical terminology
    - Monitoring needed to ensure this doesn't create performance issues